 On the health and nutritional front, Shiitake mushrooms have long been highly sought-after for their medicinal benefits.
 They offer tremendous support to the body’s immune system thanks, in large part, to the various nutrients and minerals they contain.

 But that’s just the tip of the iceberg.
-Without further ado, here’s everything you need to know about Shiitake mushroom nutrition facts and health benefits that you probably didn’t know about – well, until now.
+Without further ado, here’s everything you need to know about Shiitake mushroom nutrition facts and health benefits that you probably didn’t know until now.

 What Are Shiitake Mushrooms?

 The Shiitake mushroom, or Lentinula edodes as it is scientifically called, is an edible fungus that is native to China, Japan, the Korean peninsula, and other regions across East Asia.
 It typically grows on dead or decaying hardwoods.